vilicvane/monoid-javacard/README.md

 ## Requirements

-- JavaCard 3.0.5+ SecID variant (supports ECC algorithms)
+JavaCard 3.0.5 with ECC support is required.

+See [cards](doc/cards.md) for links to vendors.

 ## Build & Install